Konsider/twine-modified/README.md

 This repository is an **unofficial modified fork** of **TwineJS** (Twine 2), originally by Chris Klimas and contributors.

-TwineJS has been around a long time, with many contributors and a long development history — yet plenty of small, practical usability issues still survive release after release.
-I’m a volunteer too and I’m not even a coder — I spent a couple of days fixing the stuff that annoyed me most and I’m sharing this unofficial fork.
+TwineJS has been around a long time, with many contributors and a long development history — yet plenty of small, practical usability paper-cuts still survive release after release.
+I’m a volunteer too and I’m not even a coder — I spent a couple of days fixing the stuff that kept tripping me up and I’m sharing this unofficial fork for anyone who finds it useful.

-**Project status:** This is a public release of my personal improvements.
-I’m not actively maintaining it long-term, but I may push occasional updates.
+**Project status:** Public release of my personal improvements.
+I may push occasional updates when I make more changes.

 **Not affiliated with or endorsed by the official Twine project.**
 Official site: https://twinery.org